LevyUp/front-end-challenge/README.md

 For now it pulls mock data from json files located in "public/data".
 In a real app I would replace the file system functions with http calls.
 The route for a loadout page is /loadouts/{id}.
 There are two example loadouts in the data directory.
 For now I did not include any error handling or cases where a loadout may not be compatible with the current version of the calculator.

+I did not include the ability to save a loadout.

 ## Comments